6 - 8 September 2019

 The national permaculture convergence is returning to the fields in 2019.
 We'll be at Hill End - an activity centre with 65 peaceful acres.
 On the outskirts of Oxford, there's camping, dormitories and lots of spaces to meet onsite.
 "A place of possibilities," they say on their website.

-The convergence is bound to be a thriving hub of ideas, networking and sharing of knowledge.
-There will be chances for dancing and for research and learning.
+The convergence is bound to be a thriving hub of ideas, networking and sharing of knowledge, along with plenty of opportunities for dancing, research and learning.

 Our programme so far